Lt. Colonel (Retired) O. Dean Smith

 CHILDRESS, Texas — Funeral service for Lt.
-Colonel (Retired) O. Dean Smith will be at 10:30 a.m.
-Wednesday, May 26, 2021, at Johnson Funeral Home in Childress, Texas, with Brian Crook officiating.
+Colonel (Retired) O. Dean Smith was held Wednesday, May 26, 2021, at Johnson Funeral Home in Childress, Texas, with Brian Crook officiating.

 Burial will follow in Childress Cemetery under the direction of Johnson Funeral Home.